RedisLabs/redislabs-docs/content/platforms/pks/_index.md

   on Pivotal Platform (formerly Pivotal Cloud Foundry - PCF) 2.4.6 or above, and PKS version 1.3.3 or above.
 - A [PKS cluster](https://docs.pivotal.io/runtimes/pks/1-4/create-cluster.html#create)
-  with at least three nodes that each meet the [minimum system requirements]({{< relref "/rs/administering/designing-production/hardware-requirements.md" >}}) according to your development or production environment. <!-- Reference a future article that will cover k8s cluster node requirements that include provisions for Services Rigger, Operator and cluster nodes -->
+  with at least three nodes that each meet the [minimum system requirements]({{< relref "/rs/administering/designing-production/hardware-requirements.md" >}}) according to your development or production environment. <!-- Reference a future article that will cover Kubernetes cluster node requirements that include provisions for Services Rigger, Operator and cluster nodes -->
 - The [kubectl package installed](https://kubernetes.io/docs/tasks/tools/install-kubectl/) at version 1.8 or higher
 - The [PKS cli installed](https://docs.pivotal.io/runtimes/pks/1-4/installing-pks-cli.html)